docpad/docpad-plugin-coffeelint/README.md

 <ul><li><a href="https://github.com/balupton">Benjamin Lupton</a> — <a href="https://github.com/docpad/docpad-plugin-coffeelint/commits?author=balupton" title="View the GitHub contributions of Benjamin Lupton on repository docpad/docpad-plugin-coffeelint">view contributions</a></li>
 <li><a href="https://github.com/greenkeeperio-bot">Greenkeeper</a> — <a href="https://github.com/docpad/docpad-plugin-coffeelint/commits?author=greenkeeperio-bot" title="View the GitHub contributions of Greenkeeper on repository docpad/docpad-plugin-coffeelint">view contributions</a></li>
-<li><a href="10x.la/croixdrinker">Jimmy King</a> — <a href="https://github.com/docpad/docpad-plugin-coffeelint/commits?author=10xLaCroixDrinker" title="View the GitHub contributions of Jimmy King on repository docpad/docpad-plugin-coffeelint">view contributions</a></li>
+<li><a href="10x.la/croixdrinker">Jamie King</a> — <a href="https://github.com/docpad/docpad-plugin-coffeelint/commits?author=10xLaCroixDrinker" title="View the GitHub contributions of Jamie King on repository docpad/docpad-plugin-coffeelint">view contributions</a></li>
 <li><a href="https://github.com/nfriedly">Nathan Friedly</a> — <a href="https://github.com/docpad/docpad-plugin-coffeelint/commits?author=nfriedly" title="View the GitHub contributions of Nathan Friedly on repository docpad/docpad-plugin-coffeelint">view contributions</a></li></ul>

 <a href="https://github.com/docpad/docpad-plugin-coffeelint/blob/master/Contributing.md#files">Discover how you can contribute by heading on over to the <code>Contributing.md</code> file.</a>